termigator1359/Calamity-Boss-Guide/prehm/DS.md

    * **Summoner**: Slimes can eat him within mere seconds.

-   * **Throwing**: Grenades are the best weapon on the list, followed up by Spiky Balls (which require you to have boss walking over them), rest of them are pretty consistent in damage.
+   * **Rogue**: Grenades are the best weapon on the list, followed up by Spiky Balls (which require you to have boss walking over them), rest of them are pretty consistent in damage.

 * **Strategies:**